.st0{fill:#FFFFFF;}

 One common question about the Scandinavian Sleep Technique is why Scandinavians sleep with two duvets.
 This practice is not directly related to the sleep technique for newborns, but it’s part of the broader Scandinavian approach to sleep, which emphasizes individual comfort and autonomy.
 Each person having their own duvet allows for personalized comfort, which can contribute to better sleep.

 Another question often asked is about the Scandinavian sleep method in a cold room.
 This refers to the practice of letting babies nap outside in cold weather, which is common in Scandinavian countries.
 The belief is that exposure to fresh air, regardless of the weather, promotes good health and sleep.
-However, it’s important to note that babies are always well bundled up and monitored during these naps.
+It’s important to note that babies are always well bundled up and monitored during these naps.

 Implementing the Scandinavian Sleep Technique: A Step-by-Step Guide